tailrecursion/hlisp-starter/README.md

 encompassing the event stream itself only exacerbates the problems inherent in the callback system, and prevents more functional composition of the event streams (a prerequisite for minimization of shared state).

+Let's examine the common domains in which a modern front-end developer must operate.

+### HTML Markup, CSS

+It's hard to imagine a time when the front-end developer will not have to deal with HTML markup.
+HTML is firmly established as the langua franca of the web: search engines consume it, designers and creative types produce it, and browsers render it.
+A solution that excludes the ability to write HTML introduces yet another interface between the designer and the programmer, with all of the added complexity associated with that.

+The issues with HTML markup include:

+1. **Limited set of primitive objects:** There is only really one type of primitive object provided by the DOM: the Element node.
+There are no primitive strings, numbers, symbols, functions, etc.
+2. **Limited means of composition:** DOM elements can be composed only one way: an element can be appended to another element as a child.
+3. **Limited means of abstraction:** There is no mechanism for giving a name to an HTML structure, other than attaching a global identifier to it.
+This may take the form of setting the `id` attribute, or it may involve complex, selector-based operations in JavaScript.
+4. **Dependence on shared, mutable state:** Item #3 dictates that interactions involving separate HTML entities must involve mechanisms to keep track of specific DOM objects which must, then, be mutable, and a global shared state that can be referenced by the various isolated components that operate on those HTML entities.

+### JavaScript

+### Templating Tools

+### Preprocessors

+### Serverside Processing

+## Possible Solutions

 # Development